Introduction

 A legally valid rent receipt should include:

 Pro Tip: Digital receipts via email or WhatsApp are legally valid in Nigeria under the Evidence Act 2011.
-However, ensure they contain all the required information and are stored safely for potential verification.
+However, confirm they contain all the required information and store them safely for potential verification.

 Why Undocumented Payments Disqualify You